SooryaGeorge7/Patient-Manager/README.md

 [Link to Appointments sheet in google sheet](https://docs.google.com/spreadsheets/d/1dkCCupGQAcPjtaDc4UBFdGyKOdK8X6IkiDllRYUHD6U/edit#gid=1400056105)
 The appointments sheet contains patient file no, appointment date, time, treatment and price.
 This sheet is used when adding appointments and viewing appointments.
 All values in the sheet are entered by user except for the values in the price column.
-The prices in price column is imported from treatments sheet when user enters patient's treatment for that appointment.
+The prices in price column is exported to appointments sheet from treatments sheet when user enters patient's treatment for that appointment.

 4. The treatments sheet